LineageOS/lineage_wiki/pages/contributing_wiki.md

 ### Preview using GitHub

 This is probably the easiest method, but requires you to have forked the wiki repository, and have cloned from that.
+In addition, you will have to enable actions within your repository, and configured pages to deploy from `Github-Actions`.
+(You can do this in Settings > Pages > Build and Deployment.).

 #### Commit and preview your changes